phoebequincy/Acorn/public/README.md

 # Acorn - Good things to get you through the dark times.
 Like squirrels storing acorns for the winter, Acorn provides a store-house of instant support when you are struggling to get through dark days.
 Acorns can have suggested activities, nuggets of wisdom, simple comforts and inspiration for self-care.
-Try Acorns for yourself or share with a friend!
+Try Acorns, add your own, share with a friend!

 ## Deployed Site
 Coming soon . . .